 During any 12-month period, students can receive funding for up to two trips that meet the following parameters:

-- o Students who are presenting peer-reviewed research papers at the national meeting of the Academy of Management (AOM) or Society for Industrial and Organizational Psychology (SIOP).
+- Students who are presenting peer-reviewed research papers at the national meeting of the Academy of Management (AOM) or Society for Industrial and Organizational Psychology (SIOP).

-- o Students who are "on the market" at the AOM conference in August for that year's academic job market.
+- Students who are "on the market" at the AOM conference in August for that year's academic job market.

-- o Students who are attending an approved research methods or teaching seminar or additional research meeting (such as APA or a specialized research conference).
+- Students who are attending an approved research methods or teaching seminar or additional research meeting (such as APA or a specialized research conference).

 These students are eligible to receive available funding to be applied to transportation, registration, and lodging costs.
 If students wish to attend additional conferences or seminars that require travel, they can use available funds in their personal research accounts or apply for Graduate Student Conference Travel Awards available elsewhere on campus.